 - Shirts and blouses that have straight-cut hems may be un-tucked.
 If the shirt or blouse has tails then it should be tucked in.

 - Acceptable footwear would be athletic shoes, dress shoes, clogs or dress sandals.
-Flip-flops, Crocs, or bedroom slippers are not acceptable.
+Athletic slides, Crocs, or bedroom slippers are not acceptable.

 - For health reasons, socks, tights, or stockings should be worn with all styles of shoes except for dress sandals.